-- Residents will be provided their own dedicated conference and office space on the Lebanon campus, with V-Tel capabilities for connection to affiliate campuses.
+- Residents are provided their own dedicated conference and office space on the Lebanon campus, with V-Tel capabilities for connection to affiliate campuses.

-- The resident will be provided with an academic budget for textbooks, travel to conferences, and the like, with support from both Dartmouth’s GME office and our own Section’s funds.
+- The resident are provided with an academic budget for textbooks, travel to conferences, and the like, with support from both Dartmouth’s GME office and our own Section’s funds.

-- Travel expenses will be reimbursed directly by the Section for posters and presentations at national meetings at which the resident is first-author.
+- Travel expenses are reimbursed directly by the Section for posters and presentations at national meetings at which the resident is first-author.

-- Each resident also will be provided time and funding to attend one national meeting annually.
+- Each resident is provided time and funding to attend 1 national meeting annually.

-- In addition, time away and funding will be provided for one ABR Core Exam Review Course during the residency (usually taken in PGY-5).
+- In addition, time away and funding are provided for 1 ABR Core Exam Review Course during the residency (usually taken in PGY-5).

-As our residency program grows, with the addition of another PGY-2 resident each year, supportive interaction among our residents is expected to build over time.
-Upon reaching the PGY-5 year, the Chief Resident will have significant educational responsibilities towards his/her junior colleagues.
-A solid, supportive collegial atmosphere will be encouraged and fostered.
-As there will be only one resident in a given academic year, we expect that will minimize perceptions of competition and maximize opportunities for teaching, learning, and growth.
+Supportive interaction amongst our residents is the norm in our program.
+Upon reaching the PGY-5 year, the Chief Resident has significant educational responsibilities towards his/her junior colleagues.
+A solid, supportive collegial atmosphere is encouraged and fostered.
+As there is only 1 resident in a given academic year, this minimizes competition and maximizes opportunities for teaching, learning, and growth

-Interaction with residents from other oncology specialties will occur formally through tumor boards and while on consulting services, including residents and fellows in Hematology & Oncology, Neurosurgery, Urology, Gynecology, Orthopedics, Thoracic Surgery, Surgical Oncology, and Anatomic Pathology, to name but a few.
-Also, periodically, residents and fellows from oncology-related programs at D-H (e.g. medical oncology, palliative care, internal medicine, surgery, and diagnostic radiology) rotate through the Section of Radiation Oncology.
-These trainees will interact closely with residents in the Radiation Oncology program on a daily basis.
+Interaction with residents from other oncology specialties occurs formally through tumor boards and while on consulting services, including residents and fellows in Hematology and Oncology, Neurosurgery, Urology, Gynecology, Orthopedics, Thoracic Surgery, Surgical Oncology, and Anatomic Pathology, to name but a few.
+Also, periodically, residents and fellows from oncology-related programs at Dartmouth Hitchcock Medical Center (e.g. medical oncology, palliative care, internal medicine, surgery, and diagnostic radiology) rotate through the Section of Radiation Oncology.
+These trainees interact closely with residents in the Radiation Oncology program on a daily basis.

-Broad interaction across the resident community will be encouraged through interdisciplinary learning, invitations to interested residents and fellows to attend resident presentations and journal clubs, and also through Section-, NCCC-, hospital-, and medical school-sponsored academic and social events.
+Broad interaction across the resident community is encouraged through interdisciplinary learning, invitations to interested residents and fellows to attend resident presentations and journal clubs, and also through Section-, Cancer Center-, hospital-, and medical school-sponsored academic and social events.

 The Section sponsors several social events each year, including an annual holiday party and a summer outdoor bash.
 Faculty and residents have periodic Section-sponsored dinners from time to time.
 In addition, many social venues are available for residents in conjunction with other departments and across the hospital.